 \paragraph{Models.} We evaluate a broad range of state-of-the-art LLMs, including 10 closed-source and 20 open-source models.
 On the closed-source side, we include the \textbf{GPT}~\citep{GPT-4,GPT-4o} series, the \textbf{Gemini-2.5}~\citep{Gemini2.5} series, and the \textbf{Claude} series, which represent the most widely adopted commercial models.
 On the open-source side, we test \textbf{DeepSeek-V3}~\citep{DeepSeek-V3} and \textbf{DeepSeek-R1}~\citep{DeepSeek-R1}, \textbf{Kimi-K2}~\citep{Kimi-K2}, \textbf{GLM-4.5}~\citep{GLM-4.5}, \textbf{Intern-S1}~\citep{Intern-S1}, the \textbf{GPT-OSS}~\citep{gpt-oss} series, the \textbf{Qwen3}~\citep{Qwen3} series, the \textbf{Qwen2.5-Coder}~\citep{Qwen2.5-Coder} series, the \textbf{Qwen2.5-VL}~\citep{Qwen2.5-VL} series, and the \textbf{Llama-3.1} series.

 \paragraph{Metrics.} As described in Section~\ref{sec:evaluation}, we evaluate models along two dimensions.
-For PFT, we report three pass-rate metrics: the \textbf{Overall Pass Rate} (micro average), which is the percentage of unit tests passed across the entire benchmark; the \textbf{Average Pass Rate} (macro average), which averages the pass rates over problems; and the \textbf{Perfect Pass Rate}, the proportion of problems for which all unit tests pass.
-For VQT, we also consider three aspects.
-The \textbf{Action Success Rate} measures the percentage of cases where the expected visual state appears after the specified action sequence.
-Perceptual similarity corresponds to the \textbf{CLIP} score between the generated snapshot and the reference snapshot.
-Semantic correctness is assessed by \textbf{VLM-Judge} score, specifically Gemini-2.5-Pro, which checks whether the visual result aligns with the task specification.
+For PFT, we report three pass-rate metrics: the \textbf{Overall Pass Rate (OPR)}, the percentage of unit tests passed across the entire benchmark; the \textbf{Average Pass Rate (APR)}, which averages pass rates over problems; and the \textbf{Perfect Pass Rate (PPR)}, the proportion of problems for which all unit tests pass.
+For VQT, we consider three aspects: the \textbf{Action Success Rate (ASR)}, the percentage of cases where the expected visual state appears after the specified action sequence; perceptual similarity measured by the \textbf{CLIP} score between the generated snapshot and the reference snapshot; and semantic correctness assessed by the \textbf{VLM-Judge} score (Gemini-2.5-Pro), which checks whether the visual result aligns with the task specification.